lanl/dsi/README.rst

 Getting Started
 ===============

-DSI has several versioned releases and cloning from 'main' can be considered as alpha-versions.
+DSI has several versioned releases and cloning from 'main' can be considered the alpha-version.
 Project contributors are encouraged to prototype solutions which do not contain sensitive data at this time.
 It is possible to install DSI locally instead with the following.

 We recommend Miniconda3 for managing virtual environments for DSI::